Meqn/gulp-preprocess-file/README.md

 # gulp-preprocess-file

-> A Gulp plugin for Preprocess files based off environment configuration.
-Based on Preprocess package
+> A Gulp plugin for Preprocess

+Preprocess HTML, JavaScript, and other files with directives based off custom or ENV configuration

 # Usage